 We look at various questions you have regarding your child's health.
 From vaccinations to sleep cycle, from food habits to skin allergies, our expert answers your queries.

 By Dr Rajath Athreya

 A. It is perfectly okay if you gradually move him to the family diet.
 So, salt, sugar, spice and hard textures are all fine to incorporate into your baby’s diet.
-However, keep in mind that the intake of salt should be at a minimum and avoid using too much of sugar.
+However, keep in mind that the intake of salt should be at a minimum.
+Avoid using too much sugar.
 Apart from honey, considering your baby’s age, you need not ‘completely’ avoid any food.

-Q. My daughter is ready to start consuming Cerelac a week from now.
-The doctor has recommended Cerelac wheat.
-However, for my friend's daughter, the same doctor advised Cerelac rice.
+Q. My daughter is ready to start consuming baby formula food a week from now.
+The doctor has recommended wheat-based baby formula food.
+However, for my friend's daughter, the same doctor advised a rice-based one.
 Please let me know if this has something to do with her weight?

-Q. My daughter is turning 4 years this month end.
-Sometimes, she expresses her feelings in words like "I am very angry' ‘you hurt me’ etc. However, she cries very less and doesn't express herself by crying.
-Sometimes, when she is angry, instead of expressing herself she runs away and makes grunting/snorting noises.
-How do I decide when she is really hurt or angry?
+Q. My daughter is four years old.
+Sometimes, she expresses her feelings in words like, "I am very angry," or "You hurt me."
+When angry, she does not cry but runs away and makes grunting/snorting noises.
+How do I know when she is really hurt or angry?

-Q. My son was in good health till the age of 6 months.
-However, after his vaccination, he suffered from an instance of high fever resulting in deteriorating mental health.
+Q. My son was in good health till the age of six months.
+However, after his vaccination, he suffered from high fever resulting in deteriorating mental health.
 We never had a family history of autism/mental issues.
 What could be the reason?